-Rising from humble circumstances, the Italian musician carved out quite a career, which included a 36-year reign as court composer for the Austrian emperor in Vienna.
+Rising from humble circumstances, The Italian musician carved out quite a career that included a 36-year reign as court composer for the Austrian emperor in Vienna.
 His works were heard and praised everywhere.
 His students included Beethoven, Schubert, Liszt and even the son of Wolfgang Amadeus Mozart.

 Today, Salieri's compositions are rarely dusted off, his accomplishments hardly ever acknowledged.
 But he can count on fresh and none-too-flattering attention whenever a theater company decides to revive Peter Shaffer's 1979 play "Amadeus," which Center Stage has done to open its season.

 Something of a sensation when it premiered and again when transformed into a movie a few years later, "Amadeus" remains a potent concoction, more fiction than fact, that can deliver a pretty entertaining kick.
 It does so in the handsome, vibrant Center Stage production directed by company helmsman Kwame Kwei-Armah.

 This is a big venture.
 A dynamic cast of 20 roams through Timothy R. Mackabee's terrific set, which fills every nook and cranny of stage space, spills into the house and, in a way, extends to the lobby.
 With a few tweaks, the design could easily do double duty for a production of Mozart's beloved opera "The Marriage of Figaro."

 Of course, "Amadeus" is something of an opera itself, packed with colorful characters, events, motivations and, most famously, intrigue.

 Mozart, the supreme musical genius, managed to enrich and advance every musical genre he touched — symphony, opera, concerto, string quartet, etc. He died cruelly young at 35 and in circumstances cloudy enough to generate abundant speculation.